hpe-storage/scod/docs/partners/vmware/index.md

 ![Container Volumes](img/container_volumes.png)

 This concludes the validations and verifies that all components of vSphere CNS (vSphere CPI and vSphere CSI drivers) are deployed and working correctly.

+### Support

+VMware provides enterprise grade support for the vSphere CSI driver.
+Please use [VMware Support Services](https://www.vmware.com/support/file-sr.html) to file a customer support ticket to engage the VMware global support team.

+For support information on the HPE CSI Driver for Kubernetes, visit [Support](../../legal/support/index.md).
+For support with other HPE related technologies, visit the [Hewlett Packard Enterprise Support Center](https://support.hpe.com/).